dapphub/keeper/README.md

 ======
 [![Slack Status](http://slack.makerdao.com/badge.svg)](https://slack.makerdao.com)

+(This document is written in present tense, but it is a design document and the code doesn't exist yet.)

 Keepers are software agents which follow incentives presented by various systems.

 Keeper behavior is specified via **plugins**, which are scripts that can depend on **services**